 Collagen Supplements: Funding and Publication Bias

+A large proportion of collagen research is industry-sponsored, often by the raw-material manufacturers themselves.
 That doesn’t invalidate the results, but it introduces a structural bias: trials funded by suppliers tend to publish positive outcomes more frequently than independent ones.

 Negative or neutral findings are less likely to appear in print — a phenomenon known as publication bias.